aesara-devs/aesara/doc/extending/graph_rewriting.rst

 .. code::

-   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, OpRemove, PatternSub
+   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, RemovalNodeRewriter, PatternSub

    # Replacing `add` by `mul` (this is not recommended for primarily
    # mathematical reasons):
    add_to_mul = SubstitutionNodeRewriter(add, mul)

    # Removing `identity`
-   remove_identity = OpRemove(identity)
+   remove_identity = RemovalNodeRewriter(identity)

    # The "simplify" operation we've been defining in the past few
    # sections.
 Note that we need two patterns to account for the